betamore/fewd/slides/unit4.md

 Class selectors are your friend and are probably the most useful and versatile selectors available to us.
 They are well supported in all browsers, and you can add multiple classes to a given HTML element (separated by a space).
 There are also some cool JavaScript things we can do specifically with manipulating classes.

 ---
-name: css-tag-selector
-class:
+class: left

-## Tag Selector
+## Element/Tag Selector ~

-Matches HTML element names.
+Matches HTML element/tag names.

 .float-left[